 Trademarks are also an effective branding tool enabling organizations to set themselves apart from competitors.
-With the use of creative and appealing designs for trademarks organizations always seek to make their presence unforgettable and inviting for customers.
-After all, the bling and attractiveness is always the first thing which makes a customer choose one product over another.
+With the use of creative and appealing designs for trademarks, organizations always seek to make their presence unforgettable and inviting for customers.
+After all, bling and attractiveness is always the first thing that makes a customer choose one product over another.

-The Giffen Goods effect dictating how prestige and prides guides customers in making buying choices can also be seen extending to trademarks.
-Several luxury brands have recognized this and print their trademarks not only on billboards and infrastructure but also extensively on their products.
-For instance, Louis Vuitton, Prada and Chanel.
+The Giffen Goods effect dictating how prestige and pride guide customers in making buying choices can also be seen extending to trademarks.
+Several luxury brands have recognized this and print their trademarks not only on billboards and infrastructure but also extensively on their products—for instance, Louis Vuitton, Prada, and Chanel.

 Creation of an Asset

 A registered trademark gives rise to an intangible asset in the form of an Intellectual Property.
-A definite value can be assigned to it as well as can recorded on the balance sheet.
-Moreover, additional income can be generated by selling, assignment or franchising of the rights.
+A definite value can be assigned to it and can be recorded on the balance sheet.
+Moreover, additional income can be generated by selling, assignment, or franchising of the rights.

 Elimination of Replication Attempts

-Once registered, trademark owners are entitled to use the ® symbol along with their logo on every product, service or elsewhere.
-It conveys conviction and confidence of the organization in their product and also serves to let the competitors know of the seriousness of intention and readiness to litigate in case any attempt to plagiarize is sensed.
+Once registered, trademark owners are entitled to use the ® symbol along with their logo on every product, service, or elsewhere.
+It conveys the conviction and confidence of the organization in its product.
+Also, it serves to let the competitors know of the seriousness of intention and readiness to litigate in case any attempt to plagiarize is sensed.
 Additionally, registration also creates an obligation on the USPTO to check all future applications for similarity and decline registration to such applicants.

 Some Creative Trademarks and Stories behind them

-The online retail giant has a seemingly plain logo on the first glance.
-The name “Amazon” taken after the amazon forests seeks to indicate the abundance of the spread they offer.
-The same ideology seems to have been applied in their logo, where upon careful inspection, the yellow underline actually looks like an arrow pointing from A to Z. Thus, wittingly pointing out their vastness in scope.
-And hey, it also looks like a smile 😊 That doesn’t hurt either.
+The online retail giant has a seemingly plain logo at first glance.
+The name “Amazon,” taken after the amazon forests, seeks to indicate the abundance of the spread they offer.
+The same ideology seems to have been applied to their logo.
+Upon careful inspection, the yellow underline actually looks like an arrow pointing from A to Z. Thus, wittingly pointing out their vastness in scope.
+And hey, it also looks like a smile?
+That doesn’t hurt either.

-Here is an example of a trademark so iconic, the brand name does not even need to be mentioned.
-Contrary to popular notion, this logo is not a “check mark” but has a much more deeper meaning.
+Here is an example of a trademark so iconic that the brand name does not even need to be mentioned.
+Contrary to popular notions, this logo is not a “checkmark” but has a much more deeper meaning.
 Nike is the Greek goddess of victory.
-The designer intended to represent the “swoosh” as the goddess’s wings thus embodying movement and speed.
+The designer intended to represent the “swoosh” as the goddess’s wings, thus embodying movement and speed.
 Unaware of the monumental status her work would achieve, the designer was paid only $35 at the time!

-The apple logo is touted to be one of the most valuable logs in the world with its trademark worth a whopping $29.5 billion!
+The apple logo is touted to be one of the most valuable logs in the world, with its trademark worth a whopping $29.5 billion!
 There are several theories as to why specifically this fruit was chosen to be the lucky one.
-But all stories were quelled when Mr. Janoff, the original creator of this logo, explained the Apple was chosen based on Steve Job’s preference who worked in an apple orchard as a boy.
-As to the bite on the Apple, it was merely included for scale, so that a small apple logo does not look like a cherry!
+But all stories were quelled when Mr. Janoff, the original creator of this logo, explained that Apple was chosen based on Steve Job’s preference who worked in an apple orchard as a boy.
+As to the bite on the Apple, it was merely included for scale so that a small apple logo does not look like a cherry!